 Just because companies are paying huge salaries doesn’t mean that the expat won’t have problems adapting.
-Most of the times it would be better if they paid less and offered better/more support (helping with bank transfers, house hunting, safety, etc)
+Most of the time, it would be better if they paid less and offered better/more support (helping with bank transfers, house hunting, safety, etc.)

-Maybe two or three people in the home office know what being an expat means, the others are just clueless, untrained and unaware of what an expat needs and goes through in Angola.
-Without effective and valuable support the expat won’t be performing as expected.
+Maybe two or three people in the home office know what being an expat means; the others are just clueless, untrained, and unaware of what an expat needs and goes through in Angola.
+Without adequate and valuable support, the expat won’t perform as expected.

 Expats have families, spouses, and kids.
-Companies sometimes ignore this completely, either not facilitating regular trips back or helping expats relocating their families with them.
-An expat continuously worried about their family isn’t focused as it could!
+Companies sometimes ignore this completely, either not facilitating regular trips back or helping expats relocate their families with them.
+An expat continuously worried about their family isn’t focused as they could!

 Angola changed a lot and improved significantly in the last 10 years!
 There are many foreigners… But it is never the same as being at home, and still very different from Europe or the US.
-Forget or ignore this will only create friction between home office and expats.
+Forgetting or ignoring this will only create friction between the home office and expats.

-These “myths” about expat life an expat work should be pretty obvious to managers of international companies, even small or medium one.
+These “myths” about expat life and expat work should be pretty obvious to managers of international companies, even small or medium ones.
 Unfortunately, it seems that they are ignored by most of them, creating ridiculous situations harming both expats and companies.

 These companies need to learn how to manage their expats.
-Companies are failing to understand that increased job satisfaction protects their investment in the employee.
+Companies fail to understand that increased job satisfaction protects their investment in the employee.
 And If they are spending more than 10 000 USD per month per employee, it’s a high investment!
-The expat needs to be focused on the work, on his mission, on transferring knowledge…
+The expat needs to be focused on the work, on his mission, and on transferring knowledge…

 How can companies improve their expat management

-Most expats end up parting from the company soon after their repatriation because they feel undervalued by the company.
-They feel that their effort and experience during the expat years isn’t being recognized.
+Most expats end up parting with the company soon after their repatriation because they feel undervalued by the company.
+They feel their effort and experience during the expat years aren’t recognized.

-Sometimes just weeks before the repatriation it still isn’t clear the expats future, their future position or what is expected of him and what can he expect from the company.
-Both expatriation and repatriation are life-changing events and companies need to respect it.
+Sometimes just weeks before the repatriation, it still isn’t clear the expats future, their future position, or what is expected of them and what they can he expect from the company.
+Expatriation and repatriation are life-changing events, and companies must respect them.

 Changing your life and your family life is distressful enough.
-If the company isn’t clear and stable about how things work and what is expected from him, then the expat won’t be as focused as it could and companies will get expats losing their time with personal problems instead of doing their jobs.
-In a country like Angola with possible social/safety instability, this is even more relevant.
+If the company isn’t straightforward and stable about how things work and what is expected from him, then the expat won’t be as focused as it could be, and companies will get expats losing their time with personal problems instead of doing their jobs.

-Companies tend to start saving on the wrong things, like plane tickets, reducing bonuses or allowances.
-Expats are really expensive and being worried about more 100 USD per month when the company spends 10 000 to 15 000 USD is just stupid.
+Companies tend to start saving on the wrong things, like plane tickets and reducing bonuses or allowances.
+Expats are really expensive, and being worried about 100 USD per month when the company spends 10 000 to 15 000 USD is just stupid.

-This 100 USD makes no difference in the companies budget but having its employees unsatisfied or even resentful can slowly destroy the bond between the company and the expat.
-And will surely make a difference!
+This 100 USD makes no difference in the company’s budget, but having its employees unsatisfied or even resentful can slowly destroy the bond between the company and the expat.
+And it will surely make a difference!

 A good thing turned bad – a simple example of what not to do…

 Many expats have 2 or 3 trips paid per year.
-Great idea, everyone wants to go back and be with family for a few days.
+Great idea.
+Everyone wants to go back and be with family for a few days.
 It’s a perk everyone appreciates!
 The problem?
-When a company isn’t organized, defines simple rules for everyone and schedule the trips/holidays timely, things get complicated.
+Things get complicated when a company isn’t organized, defines simple rules for everyone, and schedules the trips/holidays timely.

-Companies in Angola need to look at the Human Capital as their main asset and expats are one their biggest source of value.
-Expat’s value comes from their ability to perform but also because they can transfer know-how from the head office to the Angolan branch, but they also bring back very specific skills and knowledge from their expatriation.
+Companies in Angola need to look at Human Capital as their primary asset, and expats are one of their most significant sources of value.
+Expats’ value comes from their ability to perform and transfer know-how from the head office to the Angolan branch.
+Still, they also bring back particular skills and knowledge from their expatriation.

 Companies who want to have this knowledge have to retain their expats during and after the repatriation.
-In order to succeed with these goals, companies need to manage their expats’ needs and not only paid them big wages and expect everything to go well.
+To succeed with these goals, companies need to manage their expats’ needs and not only pay them big wages and expect everything to go well.